Codecademy/docs/content/html/concepts/semantic-html/terms/main/main.md

 ---
 Title: '<main>'
-Description: 'Represents the primary content within the <body> of the web page.'
+Description: 'Represents the primary content within the body element of the web page.'
 Subjects:
   - 'Web Development'
   - 'Web Design'